jolguk/media-services-v3-dotnet-quickstarts/README.md

 # Azure Media Services v3 quickstart starter samples

 The project in this repository was created using Visual Studio 2017.
 It targets netcoreapp2.0.
-The code in the project uses 'async main', which is avaiable starting with C# 7.1.
+The code in the project uses 'async main', which is available starting with C# 7.1.
 See [this blog](https://blogs.msdn.microsoft.com/benwilli/2017/12/08/async-main-is-available-but-hidden/) for more details.

 The project supports the Azure Media Services v3 quickstarts article: